 What counts as a plumbing emergency?

-Any issue that may lead to flooding, contamination, structural damage, or loss of water service.
-Burst pipes, active leaks, sewer backups, water heater failures, and basement standing water all qualify.
+Anything that threatens flooding, contamination, structural damage, or essential water service.
+Active leaks, burst pipes, sewer backups, water heater failures, and standing basement water all qualify.
 If you’re not sure, call and tell us what you’re seeing—we’ll let you know if it’s urgent and what to do next.

 How fast can a plumber get to my house?

-Active leaks or backups get an immediate dispatch.
+Active leaks or backups prompt immediate dispatch.
 Response times depend on location, but most homes in Greater St. Louis get same-day service, with priority for flooding or sewer-related risks.
-We’ll give you an arrival window and keep you updated while we're on the way.
+We provide an arrival window and updates as we drive to you.

 What should I do while waiting for the plumber?